-Back to Basics has prepared this qualification by clustering the Units of Competency shown below surrounding all the requirements of a Building Project and to ensure clarity and content to cover the specific requirements of the Construction Industry.
+Back to Basics has prepared this part of the qualification by clustering the Units of Competency surrounding all the requirements of a Building Project and to ensure clarity and content to cover the specific requirements of the Construction Industry.

-THE CONTENT of this Module covers a comprehensive range of topics surrounding Australian Law, Construction Contract Issues, Legislation, Regulations, Standards, Codes, Design Principles, Structural Principles and the Construction process from Site Preparation and all the facets relating to the construction of a Building Project.
+THE CONTENT of this Module covers a comprehensive range of topics surrounding Construction Legislation; Regulations; Standards; Codes; Design Principles; Structural Principles and the Construction process from Site Preparation and all the facets relating to the construction of a Building Project.
 It is made up of two books: